openweb3-io/miniapps/apps/docs/platform/viewport.md

 ## Expanding

-In case, application is opened in mobile version of Telegram (both Android and iOS), it will be displayed in native component, called `BottomSheet`.
+In case, application is opened in mobile version of Openweb3 (both Android and iOS), it will be displayed in native component, called `BottomSheet`.
 It represents draggable from bottom to top block, which could be expanded to the entire screen size.
 To do this, user could drag it to the upper bound of the screen, but developer is able to do it programmatically too.